Georg Gänswein: Apostolic Nuncio to Lithuania, Estonia, and Latvia

 Having relocated to Freiburg, Germany, Gänswein lived in an apartment at the local seminary.
-On 17 July 2023, the Archdiocese of Freiburg announced he has been made an Honorary Canon of Freiburg Cathedral and may on occasion perform confirmations or preside at local festivals.
+On 17 July 2023, the Archdiocese of Freiburg announced he had been made an Honorary Canon of Freiburg Cathedral and might on occasion celebrate confirmations or preside at local festivals.

 On 24 June 2024, Pope Francis appointed him Apostolic Nuncio to Lithuania, Estonia, and Latvia.
-An appointment to a diplomatic post is tradition for former papal secretaries and had been rumored for Gänswein as early as March 2023, and an assignment to the Baltic states was discussed in the press in April 2024.
+An appointment to a diplomatic post is traditional practise for former papal secretaries and had been rumored for Gänswein as early as March 2023, and an assignment to the Baltic states was discussed in the press in April 2024.
 The Catholic News Agency described Gänswein's appointment as nuncio as a surprise as he and the pope have had quite a "strained relationship" and Francis had left him without an official role for a year.
 (Note: The Catholic News Agency incorrectly identified Gänswein's predecessor as Archbishop Pedro López Quintana.)
 The three diplomatic posts Gänswein assumed had been vacated by Archbishop Petar Rajič just three months earlier.
+Rajič would eventually succeed Gänswein as Prefect of the Papal Household in March 2026, three years after its vacancy.
 Gänswein becomes only the sixth active apostolic nuncio who did not attend the Pontifical Ecclesiastical Academy, the training institute for most members of the diplomatic corps of the Holy See.
 (Note: The other five are Archbishops Charles J. Brown, Giovanni Pietro Dal Toso, Savio Hon Tai-Fai, Noël Treanor, and Alfred Xuereb.)

 He presented his Letters of Credence to the President of Lithuania, Gitanas Nausėda, on 6 September 2024.